yu210148/gvm_install/README.md

 # gvm_install
-A script to install GVM 11 on Ubuntu 20.04
+A script to install GVM / OpenVAS 11 on Ubuntu 20.04

 Usage: sudo ./install_gvm.sh
 Based on: